 Management Agreement.
-In connection with its initial public offering, Teekay Tankers entered into a long-term management agreement with a Teekay subsidiary, which currently is Teekay Services Limited (or the Manager).
+In connection with its initial public offering, Teekay Tankers entered into the Management Agreement with a Teekay subsidiary as manager.
+The manager under the Management Agreement is currently Teekay Services Limited (or the Manager), which was previously a Teekay subsidiary until December 31, 2024, and is now a Teekay Tankers subsidiary as of the date of this Annual Report.

-Pursuant to the Management Agreement, the Manager agreed to provide the following types of services to Teekay Tankers: commercial (primarily vessel chartering), technical (primarily vessel maintenance and crewing), administrative (primarily accounting, legal and financial) and strategic (primarily advising on acquisitions, strategic planning and general management of the business).
-Following Teekay Tankers' purchase from us in 2018 of our subsidiary that previously provided commercial management and technical services for most of Teekay Tankers' fleet, Teekay Tankers has elected not to receive such services from us.
+Pursuant to the Management Agreement, the Manager agreed to provide the following types of services to Teekay Tankers: commercial (primarily vessel chartering), technical (primarily vessel maintenance and crewing), administrative (primarily accounting, legal and financial) and strategic (primarily advising on acquisitions, strategic planning and general management of the business, including through access to Teekay's executive officers, who until December 31, 2024 were employees of Teekay subsidiaries).
+Following Teekay Tankers' purchase from Teekay in 2018 of Teekay's subsidiary that previously provided commercial management and technical services for most of Teekay Tankers' fleet, Teekay Tankers elected not to receive such services from Teekay.

-Under the Management Agreement, Teekay Tankers pays fees for administrative and strategic services that reimburse the Manager for its related direct and indirect expenses in providing such services and which includes a profit margin.
-During 2023, 2022, and 2021, Teekay Tankers incurred \$35.9 million, \$32.2 million and \$34.6 million, respectively, for all of these services, and during 2023, 2022 and 2021, the Manager paid to the Teekay Tankers subsidiaries with which it subcontracted for certain services, \$0.3 million, \$0.9 million and \$0.7 million, respectively.
+Under the Management Agreement, Teekay Tankers paid fees for administrative and strategic services provided that reimbursed the Manager for its related direct and indirect expenses in providing such services and which included a profit margin.
+During 2024, 2023, and 2022, Teekay Tankers incurred fees of \$37.0 million, \$35.9 million and \$32.2 million, respectively, for all of these services and during 2024, 2023, and 2022, the Manager paid to Teekay Tankers subsidiaries with which it subcontracted for certain services, \$0.0 million, \$0.3 million, and \$0.9 million, respectively.